StevenByle/Android-Density-Independence-Demo/README.md

 Density Independence Example
 =====

-A simple example Android application to demonstrate how the different layout dimension units compare on different density devices.
-This is a code example for my blog, [Understanding Density Independence in Android](http://blogs.captechconsulting.com/blog/steven-byle/understanding-density-independence-android), which explains the topic of density independence more in depth, and refers to this project.
+A simple Android application to demonstrate how the different layout dimension units compare on different density devices.
+This is a code demo for my blog, [Understanding Density Independence in Android](http://blogs.captechconsulting.com/blog/steven-byle/understanding-density-independence-android), which explains the topic of density independence more in depth, and refers to this project.

 License
 -------